cms-opendata-validation/2011-singleelectron-singlemu-wcharm/README.md

 ## Running the analysis
 Generally, the analysis steps are:
- * run Analyzer/run.sh (look inside first), this processes AOD files (CMS data stored at CERN server, several TB) and produces plain ROOT ntuple files (~XGB), takes ~ X weeks, extensive network access
+ * run Analyzer/run.sh (look inside first), this processes AOD files (CMS data stored at CERN server, several TB) and produces plain ROOT ntuple files (~16GB), takes ~ 1-2 weeks, extensive network access
  * move produced ntuples to PostAnalyzer directories (this step is manual on purpose, in order not to overwrite accidentally ntuples produced taking long time etc.)
- * run PostAnalyzer/ttbarMakeHist to process ROOT ntuples to create histograms (~X mins)
+ * run PostAnalyzer/ttbarMakeHist to process ROOT ntuples to create histograms (~30 mins)
- * run PostAnalyzer/ttbarMakePlots to produce final plots from created histograms (X seconds)
+ * run PostAnalyzer/ttbarMakePlots to produce final plots from created histograms (~3 seconds)

 Further description of these steps you can find Analyzer/README.txt and Postanalyzer/README.txt